 Late Reporting (After 10 calendar days of the occurrence)

 Decreases - The household is not entitled to a rent credit for any prior monthly rent before the decrease in income is reported to the property manager.
-Any required earned income disallowance (EID) period will occur, whether reported in a timely manner or not.

 Increases in income are only required to be reported at time of next regularly scheduled re-examination, except under the circumstances previously stated.
 Increases in income are not subject to reporting requirement within 10 calendar days of the occurrence.
 The household will receive a charge for the prior months that were affected by the increase and not timely reported at least regularly scheduled re- examination.
 The rent increase should be manually calculated starting from the first day of the second month following re-examination date at which the increase in income should have been reported.